The Mission statement that all AACL Inspectors strive towards is:

-The AACL is one of only two organisations that monitor the use of animals in the filming industry in South Africa.
+The AACL is one of only four organisations that monitor the use of animals in the filming industry in South Africa.
 Over the last 25 years the AACL inspectors have monitored numerous productions from the little Dachshund in the Tastic advert to all the animals in Racing Stripes to the bugs used in Fear Factor.
 We have forged quite a close working relationship with the film industry to ensure the humane treatment of all animals and even insects when used in productions.

 Johannesburg Inspectorate Contact Details

 Cape Town Inspectorate Contact Details

 Bredasdorp Inspectorate Contact Details